Water Quality Objectives

 • Support long-term planning in communities across B.C.

-WQOs are numbers or statements representing low-risk conditions to provide protection for a specific waterbody and its associated water values and uses.
+WQOs are numbers or statements representing low-risk conditions to provide protection for a specific body of water and its associated water values.

 • Drinking water sources